HIV, Syphilis, Gonorrhea… Will STIs Break Records at Olympic Games?

 The “challenge” of measuring 16 million strangers

-This summer, 16 million tourists from around the world are expected to converge on the capital during the Olympic and Paralympic Games.
+This summer, 16 million tourists from around the world are expected to converge on the capital during the Olympic and then Paralympic Games.
 Mechanically, due to the number of people present, but due to the festive spirit of the event held in the middle of summer, contagion will undoubtedly increase.
-But there is a conundrum in estimating this.
+But this estimate is quite a puzzle.

-“Measuring the increase in STI cases during a major event like the Olympic Games is a real challenge,” the World Health Organization (WHO) services explained to BFMTV.com.
+“Measuring the increase in STI cases during a major event like the Olympic Games is a real challenge”, explained the services of the World Health Organization (WHO) to BFMTV.com.

 For its part, Public Health France does not expect “an increase in the number of STI diagnoses during the period of the Olympic or Paralympic Games”.
-The organization, however, mentions “diagnosis” and mentions “infection” – an unknown number that could potentially go undetected while passing through Paris.
+However, the organization mentions “infection” and mentions “infection” – an unknown number that could not possibly be detected during a visit to Paris.

 A test for health services?

-Whether it is a wave, a tidal wave or a tsunami, this issue demands prevention and preparation.
-“On the ground, we have to prepare for the possibility of an increase in emergency situations for prescriptions for post-exposure treatment against HIV or STI screening,” warns Dominic Costagliola.
+Whether it is a wave, a tidal wave or a tsunami, this issue calls for issues of prevention and preparedness.
+“On the ground, we have to prepare for the possibility of an increase in emergency situations for post-exposure treatment prescriptions against HIV, or STI screening,” says keeper Dominic Costagliola.
 “This will affect emergency services.”

 But prevention works better than cure.
 In this sense, “for this period, Public Health France continues its efforts to promote sexual health: active work is already underway to provide specialized brochures”.
 The health agency is organizing an awareness campaign ahead of the sequence during Sexual Health Week from June 3 to 9.